 Needless to say, the overwhelming majority of the people who traversed the arduous road of the anti-Japanese revolution with me, arms in hand, were indomitable fighters with strong faith and will.
 They did not abandon their revolutionary principles, nor did they disgrace their faith in the liberation of their country, even in the face of the worst adversity.
 Dying in the barren fields of an alien land, my comrades-in-arms and fighters had requested: "Love the future!" and shouted, "Communism is youth!"
 Only men with unshakeable faith can embellish the last moment of their life in this way.
-But for this faith, our anti-Japanese guerrillas could not have withstood the biting cold and hunger of Manchuria.
+But for this faith, our anti-Japanese guerrillas could not have withstood the biting cold and hunger of Manchuria young guerrilla that followed Choe Hyon like a shadow: this was Ryu Kyong Su.